raganwald-deprecated/homoiconic/2008-12-1/keep_your_privates_to_yourself.md

 	p Acronym.new.arnie_sez
 		=> NameError: undefined local variable or method ‘fu’ for #<Acronym:0x20d64>

 If `fu` was not already bound to a local variable, it ceases to exist after the module definition is complete.
-Even if it was, `#arnie_sez` is defined using the `def` keyword, and the body of a method defined with `def` cannot access local variables from the environment of the class' definition. if you work really hard, you can take advantage of a known problem that is fixed in Ruby 1.9:
+Even if it was, `#arnie_sez` is defined using the `def` keyword, and the body of a method defined with `def` cannot access local variables from the environment of the class' definition.
+(If you try really hard, you can take advantage of a known problem that is fixed in Ruby 1.9 to break this in Ruby 1.8, but that is not a fatal flaw).

-	class Acronym

-	  fu = nil

-	  include(Module.new do

-	    fu = lambda do
-	      'fu'
-	    end

-	    define_method :fubar do
-	      fu.call + 'bar'
-	    end

-	    define_method :snafu do
-	      'sna' + fu.call
-	    end

-	  end)

-	  define_method :arnie_sez do
-	    fu.call + ', _'
-	  end

-	end

-	p Acronym.new.snafu
-		=> "snafu"
-	p Acronym.new.arnie_sez
-		=> "fu, _"

 IMO, this recipe is more than an idle curiosity.
 The example above shows how to chunk related functionality together, and how to create functionality private to the chunk.

-But there is another good use for this recipe:
+And there is another good use for this recipe:

 Problem Statement: Organizing Large Methods
 ---